 At operational level, risk management is embedded into key processes at all levels of the organisation structure whereby respective Head of Departments, as Risk Owners, are delegated with the responsibility to continuously identify, evaluate and manage the existing and emerging risks, resulting from changes to the internal and external environment faced by the Group by formulating and implementing adequate and effective internal controls to minimize the risk exposure identified as First Line.
 Respective Heads of Department (i.e. Risk Owners) are responsible for managing the financial and operational risks under their responsibilities by way of maintaining effective internal controls and having measures to manage such financial and operational risks on a day-to-day basis.
-Emergence and changes of financial and operational risks identified are highlighted to the CED and Executive Director during the weekly Executive Committee ("EXCO") meetings or monthly management review meetings for discussion and formulation of effective internal control measures to manage such new, and changes to the financial and operational risks.
-The CED and Executive Director are kept up to date on the implementation and effectiveness of such controls and measures formulated during subsequent weekly EXCO meetings or monthly management review meetings.
-Critical or material risks highlighted by the Risk Owners are reported to BRMC and AC and the Board by the CED and Executive Director for deliberation and final decisions on the formulation and implementation of effective internal controls in managing such risks.
+Emergence and changes of financial and operational risks identified are highlighted to the CED and Executive Director during weekly Executive Committee ("EXCO") meetings or monthly management review meetings for discussion and formulation of effective internal controls to manage such new, and changes to the financial and operational risks.
+CED and Executive Director are kept up to date on the implementation and effectiveness of such controls and measures formulated during subsequent weekly EXCO meetings or monthly management review meetings.
+Critical or material risks highlighted by the Risk Owners are reported to BRMC, AC and the Board by the CED and Executive Director for deliberation and final decisions on the formulation and implementation of effective internal controls in managing such risks.

-At strategic level, business strategies with risk considerations are formulated by the CED and Executive Director and presented to the Board for review and deliberation to ensure proposed plans and strategies are in line with the Group's risk tolerance.
+At strategic level, business strategies with risk considerations are formulated by the CED and Executive Director and presented to the Board for review and deliberation to ensure proposed plans and strategies are in line with the Group's risk appetite.
 In addition, specific strategic and key operational risks are highlighted and deliberated by Audit Committee and/or the Board during the review of the financial performance of the Group in the scheduled meetings.

-The monitoring of the risk management by the Group is enhanced by the internal audits carried out by the internal audit function with specific audit objectives and business risks identified for each internal audit cycles based on the internal audit plan approved by the Audit Committee.
+The monitoring of the risk management by the Group is enhanced by the internal audits carried out by the internal audit function with specific audit objectives and business risks identified for each internal audit cycles based on the internal audit plan approved by the Audit Committee and audits performed by in-house independent personnel on compliance with quality management system based on audit plan approved by CED.